HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 #### Support the mCODE Patient Bundle

-The [mCODE Patient Bundle][MCODEPatientBundle] provides a mechanism to retrieve all mCODE-conforming resources for an mCODE Patient.
+The [mCODE Patient Bundle][MCODEPatientBundle] provides a mechanism to retrieve all mCODE-conforming resources for an in-scope Patient.
 Participants SHOULD support this CapabilityStatement ([sender][mcode-sender-patient-bundle]/[receiver][mcode-receiver-patient-bundle]) for the [mcode-patient-everything] operation, which retrieves an mCODE Patient Bundle for a given Patient ID.

     GET [base]/Patient/[id]/$mcode-everything